Hundter/MitID-BrowserClient/README.md

 Currently supports logins using the MitID app (OTP and QR Code), and the code token reader device.

-QR codes are a little finicky to use since the QR code is updated every 10 seconds to be time-relevant.
-Either use an image viewer that will auto-reload the gif as it gets updated, or scan the QR code within 10 seconds of opening the QR code gif.

 It's also hardcoded to use mitid.dk's login page for now

 ### Examples